CodeForOwn/WealthManagement/README.md

 ### Bugs
     - Tooltip is not working

-## Feature under implementation
-    - US6 : User should be able view multiple buy\sell for the same script @coderhindu Should include common 3 common fields (script, exchange & suggested by) Should include array for buy and sell items.
-        Should support imgration scripts for my-investment.json.
-Or should be backward compatible.
-    - US11 : User should be able to view graph with 3 below bars based on suggestions Target, Acived, My Income.
-    - US5 : User should be able to see the name on Company as a tooltip onhover the script
-    - US7 : New Recomendation added (or less than 2 weeks old) should be show in a different color or some kind of notification
-    - US8 : If do dont get the CMP for a give script, we should still be able to display availabled statis data.

 ## WishList
     - User portfolio, should handle multiple suggestion on the same script.